 This is one of the most important questions to answer when choosing an investment property.
 You should be confident that the property will increase in value over time and provide you with healthy rental returns.
 However, you also need to be prepared for the potential that the property could decrease in value and may not provide rental returns.

 Proximity to public transport, healthcare, food and retail facilities, childcare, education and other amenities can make a big difference to how much rent you end up charging.

 What will your tenant want?

 Be mindful of choosing a property with features that will appeal to the type of tenant that you want to attract.
-And remember – the features that are important to you may not necessarily be all that important to your tenant.
+Remember – the features that are important to you may not necessarily be all that important to your tenant.

 That said, certain features such as an internal laundry, balcony, second bathroom, air conditioning, car parking or extra storage often tend to be in demand, especially for investment apartments.

-Of course, you can always make amendments yourself to a property before or even while you’re renting it out that may boost your rental income potential.
-Sometimes, small renovations like updating the bathroom fixtures or even just a fresh coat of paint can lead to big returns.
+You can always make changes yourself (subject to council approval) to a property before or even while you’re renting it out that may boost your rental income potential.
+Sometimes, small renovations like updating the bathroom fixtures or even just a fresh coat of paint can make a difference.

 Do your research

 Once you’ve decided where you’d like to buy, look at the sale and rental prices of comparable properties in the area to get a good idea of what your rental yield is likely to be.
 You can get this information in a customised CommBank Property Report, by visiting a CommBank Lending Specialist in branch, or by downloading the CommBank Property app and Home Buyers Index to help you assess the market.